Uncertainty quantification for stationary and time-dependent PDEs subject to Gevrey regular random domain deformations: Introduction

 \paragraph{Outline of the paper.} This paper is organized as follows.
 The elliptic and parabolic PDE problems as well as the Gevrey regular parameterization of domain uncertainty are introduced in Section~\ref{sec:paramreg} alongside the definitions and main assumptions required for the subsequent analysis.
 In Section~\ref{sec:qmc}, we briefly review the basic properties of randomly shifted rank-1 lattice rules.
 The parametric regularity analysis for the considered model problems is carried out in Section~\ref{sec:4}.
 The corresponding error rates for dimension truncation, finite element discretization, and QMC integration are stated in Section~\ref{sec:error}.
 Numerical experiments are presented to assess the QMC convergence rate for both the stationary and time-dependent cases in Section~\ref{sec:numex}.
 Some conclusions on our findings are drawn in Section~\ref{sec:conclusions}.
-Further technical results related to the parametric regularity analysis are collected in the appendix.
+The appendix covers results on technical recurrence relations and PDE regularity used in our analysis.